hannenz/brightbox/README.md

 A simple jQuery lightbox plugin for prototyping.
 No images needed, all done in CSS(3) - will be ugly in ancient browsers.... won't test

 2012  Johannes Braun <j.braun@agentur-halma.de>

+### Download

+If you are looking for a stripped down js/css-only download: Look no further, [click here](https://github.com/downloads/hannenz/brightbox/brightbox.zip)

 ### Markup
 ~~~